docker/labs-tape/README.md

 ### What kind of applications can Tape package?

-Tape doesn't infer an opinion of how the application is structured, what it consists of or doesn't consist of.
+Tape doesn't infer an opinion of how the application is structured, or what it consists of or doesn't consist of.
 It doesn't present any application definition format, it operates on plain Kubernetes manifests found in a directory.

 ### Does Tape provide SBOMs?

-It doesn't create new SBOMs at the moment, but it may cater to this use case in the future.
+Tape doesn't explicitly generate or process SBOMs, but fundamentally it could provide functionality around that.

 ## Acknowledgments & Prior Art

 What Tape does is very much in the spirit of Docker images, but it extends the idea by shifting the perspective to configuration as an entry point to a map of dependencies, as opposed to the forced separation of app images and configuration.

-It's not a novelty to package configuration in OCI, there exist many examples of this practice, but there is no interoperability.
+It's not a novelty to package configuration in OCI, there are many examples of this, yet that in itself doesn't provide for interoperability.
-Tape's ambition is to commoditise the model and abstract configuration tooling so that end-users don't need to think about whether a particular app needs to be deployed with Helm, Kustomize, or something else.
+One could imagine something like Tape as a model that abstracts configuration tooling so that end-users don't need to think about whether a particular app needs to be deployed with Helm, Kustomize, or something else.

 Tape was directly inspired by [flux push artifact](https://fluxcd.io/flux/cheatsheets/oci-artifacts/).
 Incidentally, it also resembles